huggingface/diffusers/docs/source/en/tutorials/adapter_merging.md

 model.set_adapters("toy-pixel")
 ```

+> [!WARNING]
+> In order for these LoRAs to be merged, they need to have the same rank.

 Refer to [this post](https://huggingface.co/blog/peft_merging) to know more about the different merging methods available for LoRA adapters.

 ## Run inference